ben-razor/vega-guide/GraphQL-Guides/README.md

 These guides take you through the process of interacting with the [Vega Protocol](https://vega.xyz/) decentralized derivatives trading platform using GraphQL.

-The guides are a collection of walk-through and feature showcase applications using [ReactJS](https://reactjs.org/) and [GraphQL](https://graphql.org/).
+The guides feature a collection of walk-through and feature showcase applications using [ReactJS](https://reactjs.org/) and [GraphQL](https://graphql.org/).

-Step-by-step documentation is provided to take you though the applications from simple market data exploration to Vega Protocol mastery using GraphQL.
+[Step-by-step documentation]() is provided to take you though the applications from simple market data exploration to Vega Protocol mastery using GraphQL.

 ## React GraphQL Libraries